ali-workshop/OOP/Readme.md

-## hi this is ali ali i,present some examples about those concepts :
+## hi, i present some examples about those concepts In OOP :
 ### define class
 ### this
 ### constructor